gnivler/PanicSystem/README.md

 ## General Details

+Optional Vehicle Panic
+Enable it in the mod.json if you want to use this.
+When sufficient damage is inflicted, they will make panic saves where a failure jumps immediately to panicked.
+When panicked and failing more saving throws they will flee and self destruct.

 There are four states for a pilot to be in: Confident, Unsettled, Stressed, and Panicked.

 Panic rolls are made when sufficient damage is dealt.
 This roll considers multiple factors to calculate a saving throw and a failure will increase panic by one level.
 Guts and Tactics can affect this, as well as Quirks from don Zappo's [Pilot Quirks mod](https://www.nexusmods.com/battletech/mods/282/).
 Lance morale also comes into play.
 Rolling 100 on a saving throw will reduce panic level by one state.
 Succeeding all saving throws in a turn will improve panic state by one level as well.